alexjago/nparty/README.md

 # Let's Go!

-Command-line binaries for 64-bit Intel/AMD are available for Mac, Linux and Windows here: https://github.com/alexjago/nparty/releases
+Command-line binaries for 64-bit Intel/AMD are available for Mac, Linux (Ubuntu) and Windows here: https://github.com/alexjago/nparty/releases

 To install from source, you'll need to first have [a recent stable Rust installed](https://www.rust-lang.org/learn/get-started) and then you can `cargo install --git https://github.com/alexjago/nparty`.